The Best Career Advice From 30 Leaders In The Nursing Field

-My first piece of my advice for new nurses who want to have a successful career in nursing is to always remain open minded and flexible in your career decisions.
+The first piece of my advice for new nurses who want to have a successful career in nursing is to always remain open-minded and flexible in your career decisions.
 Health care is a very dynamic field and is going through tremendous changes.
 A new nurse needs to think beyond traditional roles in the acute care setting and explore opportunities that will be emerging in the community setting.
 Second, educational advancement is a priority.
 Don’t be satisfied with your initial degree; continue to pursue advanced education and continuing education in your field of interest.
 Lastly, be a member of your professional organization.
-As a nurse you have a responsibility to your profession and your community that appropriate health care policies are developed and utilized.
+As a nurse, you have a responsibility to your profession and your community that appropriate health care policies are developed and utilized.
 Your professional organizations are already involved in that policy development and can use your input.

 "Always remain open minded and flexible in your career decisions." -Judy Schmidt

 The Connecticut Advanced Practice Registered Nurse Society

 To unlock your full potential in nursing, use the following keys.